grafana/mimir/docs/sources/operating/planning-capacity.md

 ### (Optional) Alertmanager

-The [alertmanager]({{< relref "../architecture/components/alertmanager.md" >}}) component resources’ utilization is determined by the number of alerts firing at the same time.
+The [Alertmanager]({{< relref "../architecture/components/alertmanager.md" >}}) component resources’ utilization is determined by the number of alerts firing at the same time.

 Estimated required CPU and memory: